Chalarangelo/30-seconds-of-code/blog_posts/technical-debt.md

 ### Conclusion

 Technical debt is a natural, unavoidable part of software development.
 Miscommunication and lack of understanding can lead to it, resulting in lowered velocity and morale.
-Luckily, a bit of awereness, good communication and an actionable process can help reduce it and keep it in check.
+Luckily, a bit of awareness, good communication and an actionable process can help reduce it and keep it in check.